 A positive Lachman test is most accurate right after the injury and the pivot shift test is more useful in subacute or chronic cases.

-History and physical usually provide accurate diagnosis.
+History and physical exam usually provide an accurate diagnosis.

 Initial treatment for most patients consists of protection, rest, ice, compression, elevation, and analgesia (as appropriate).
 Subsequent treatment varies by an individual patient's health and fitness status and goals.
 Treatment may range from minimal or no additional intervention to bracing, physical therapy, and activity modification, and to surgical reconstruction (either early or delayed).

-A torn anterior cruciate ligament (ACL) usually occurs as the result of an acute noncontact deceleration injury, forceful hyperextension, or excessive rotational forces about the knee.
+A torn anterior cruciate ligament (ACL) usually occurs as a result of an acute noncontact deceleration injury, forceful hyperextension, or excessive rotational forces about the knee.
 The ligament may be completely torn, partially torn, or avulsed from its origin or insertion.
 The ACL is the primary restraint to excessive anterior translation and rotation of the tibia on the femur; therefore, complete ACL disruption typically results in dynamic knee instability or the inability to respond to quick changes in position.

 History and exam